belshftl/Reprimand/README.md

 ## Current library features
 - a more comprehensive roslyn analyzer catching many mistakes or bad patterns, currently already at 40 unique diagnostics and counting
+- a way to report entity/trigger usage errors without a crash from a thrown exception by displaying an in-game error popup for the mapper
+- `Draw.SpriteBatch` tracker, and API for scope-based nestable spritebatches and batch suspension/resume
 - `[OnLoad]` / etc. lifecycle attributes with deterministic call order and undo tied to the same attribute for clean reverse-registration-order cleanup
-- `Draw.SpriteBatch` tracker, and API for scope-based nestable spritebatches and batch suspension/resume
 - API to be able to bind the backbuffer without clearing it, even if the `RenderTargetUsage` isn't set to `PreserveContents`
 - a replacement for `ILCursor.Goto{Next,Prev}` with much better match-fail exceptions